World leader in artificial intelligence elected as an Honorary Fellow of St John’s

 Professor Ghahramani has worked and studied at the University of Pennsylvania, MIT, the University of Toronto, the Gatsby Unit at University College London, and Carnegie Mellon University.

-Master of the College, Heather Hancock, said: “Few people have had as significant an impact on machine learning as Zoubin Gharahmani, whose foundational scientific contributions developing core concepts in probabilistic modelling and Bayesian statistics underpin much of modern machine learning.
+Master of the College, Heather Hancock, said: “Few people have had as significant an impact on machine learning as Zoubin Ghahramani, whose foundational scientific contributions developing core concepts in probabilistic modelling and Bayesian statistics underpin much of modern machine learning.

 “He has combined this with exceptional research leadership to shape bold and exciting academic and commercial applications of AI in ways that are changing our world.
-I am delighted that Professor Gharahmani will be sustaining his deep connections with St John’s with his new status as an Honorary Fellow.”
+I am delighted that Professor Ghahramani will be sustaining his deep connections with St John’s with his new status as an Honorary Fellow.”

 An Honorary Fellowship is the most prestigious recognition that St John’s can bestow.
 Recent elections to Honorary Fellowships include eminent figures in the law, media and climate change science.